awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootrdp.md

  **Required IAM Permissions**

 It is recommended that the EC2 instance receiving the command has an IAM role with the **AmazonEC2RoleforSSM** Amazon managed policy attached\.
-For the online remediation, the user must have at least **ssm:DescribeInstanceInformation**, **ssm:ExecuteAutomation** and **ssm:SendCommand** to execute the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
+For the online remediation, the user must have at least **ssm:DescribeInstanceInformation**, **ssm:ExecuteAutomation** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
 For the offline remediation, the user must have at least **ssm:DescribeInstanceInformation**, **ssm:ExecuteAutomation**, **ec2:DescribeInstances**, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
 AWSSupport\-TroubleshootRDP calls AWSSupport\-ExecuteEC2Rescue to perform the offline remediation \- please review the permissions for AWSSupport\-ExecuteEC2Rescue to ensure you can run the automation successfully\.

  **Document Steps**